trussworks/Engineering-Playbook/practices/appeng/adrs/0005-postgresql-as-relational-store.md

 - `+` Mature and full-featured DBMS with a 25-year history
 - `+` Free and open-source
 - `+` Good documentation and user community
-- `+` Advanced JSON support so flexible enough for some unstructured data
+- `+` Advanced JSON support, so flexible enough for some unstructured data
 - `+` Supported by most database tools and ORMs
+- `+` Most Truss projects have used PostgreSQL for a relational store, so we already have experience we can build upon

 #### Cons